 When the Stephens Law Firm, PLLC, represents people who have suffered brain damage from chemical exposure, the firm almost always pursue compensation for the following damages:

 - Ongoing healthcare costs

 - Loss of future earning capacity

 - Loss of enjoyment of life

 - Mental anguish

-Would you like to have a knowledgeable brain injury lawyer from the Stephens Law Firm, PLLC, perform an in-depth analysis of your case and let you know how much it is likely to be worth?
-Then please do not hesitate to pick up the phone and schedule a free consultation at our Fort Worth law offices.
+Would you like to have a knowledgeable brain injury lawyer Jason Stephens perform an in-depth analysis of your case and let you know how much it is likely to be worth?
+Then please do not hesitate to pick up the phone and schedule a free consultation at his Fort Worth law offices.

 Statute of Limitations for Texas Toxic Chemical Exposure Lawsuits